- Ineligible Promoters under the IBC

 A Quick Overview before we get into the details of the Code and its Amendments

-A Promoter is the person(s) who takes the company through the preliminary steps of execution, registration, etc. The formation and practical shape of the company owe their existence, so to speak, to the promoter and the personal resources s/he with others have invested in it.
-Promoters hold considerable control in the functional affairs of the company and are integral, especially in the Indian corporate landscape.
-They have a vested interest in the company, whether directly or indirectly as a shareholder, director or otherwise.
-This establishes a fiduciary relationship by which they owe the company a duty of care, loyalty and protection.
+A Promoter is the person(s) who takes the company through the preliminary steps of execution, registration, etc. The formation and practical shape of the company owe its existence, so to speak, to the promoter and the personal resources s/he with others have invested in it.
+Promoters hold considerable control in the functional affairs of the company and are integral, especially, in the Indian corporate landscape.
+They have a vested interest in the company, whether directly or indirectly as a shareholder, director, or otherwise.
+This establishes a fiduciary relationship by which they owe the company a duty of care, loyalty, and protection.

 Why is the amendment significant?

 Section 230 of the Companies Act, allows for compromises or arrangements between the liquidator and creditors if the resolution process fails.
 That still holds true.
 Compromises can be made, and arrangements arrived at, but not by anyone found ineligible to do so under Section 29A.
 Prior to the amendment, there was no explicit prohibition on defaulting promoters from proposing a compromise or arrangement, which could have resulted in them acquiring control of the corporate debtor.
 The amendment prevents promoter-driven attempts to liquidate the company.

 Initially, IBBI proposed a relaxation of Section 29A during the scheme of the arrangement, in what one might call the ‘service of human interest’.
 When a company fails the resolution process, it isn’t as if buyers and bidders are jostling each other in the market for its control.
 So why not, instead of liquidating the company, give it back to the promoters?
 The promoters might –

 - infuse money over and above the liquidation value of the company

 - help scores of employees keep their jobs intact

 - avoid liquidation, which in itself, is an exception to the purpose of IBC